luckyuho/nanoDegree/DataStructAndAlgorithm/P1/Task4/ActiveDirectory.md

-# Runtime Analysis

-### Task 4: Active Directory
+# Task 4: Active Directory

-- Worst-case time complexity is O(logn).
+### Explanation of code
+This problem ask to know the member in group, besides, the group can contain other groups.
+If we want to know whether this person is in this group, we need to find the member in the group and those members in the other groups which the group contains.
+Therefore, we use recursion to find the group and its sub groups.

+### Time and Space Complexity Analysis
-- The time complexity for this program is O(logn) because the length of our cache array is a fixed capacity.
+The time and space complexity for this program is O(n) because it will traverse all other groups belong to the group.

+### Result
 ```python
 # A = Group("A")
 # B = Group("B")